 Some of the news agencies picked up the story and arranged to have me on their programs or to write about my story in the first week of the new year.
 I was thrilled to meet the people that would be interviewing me.
 You know their names.
 They’ve been in the industry for decades.

 I slept on the subway.
 I had a McChicken on Christmas evening for my dinner, and unceremoniously ate it in front of the Rockefeller Center Christmas Tree.
 I had been in 30 Rock just days before meeting with producers to pitch my story.
 But I didn’t have the heart to tell them that my return ticket home wasn’t for another few days, and that I had nowhere to stay.
 For one brief moment though, in front of those shining, glistening lights, I promised that I would do what I needed to do to ensure the world knew of the conditions of those who grew up in DCYF care — where kids were starving, prohibited from attending school, and shuffled from group home sofa to group home sofa, night after night.
 That was my Christmas gift that year.

 But it didn’t matter.
 Because my Christmas gift that year wouldn’t be opened until the first few weeks of 2003 when the abuse would be illuminated and changes would be made as a result of the outrage that these stories would inevitably cause.

 Or so I thought.

 When I returned home, there were more stories published and broadcast about me locally.
-That was enough to spark the already embarrassed family court chief judge and social services director to put me in a secure facility until they could send me far from home, to two group homes that had lengthy records of abuse and neglect.
+That was enough to spark the already embarrassed family court chief judge and social services director to put me in a secure facility until they could send me far from home, to two group homes hundreds of miles away that had lengthy records of abuse and neglect.
 I wasn’t permitted to contact anyone — the media, my social worker, my family, or anyone who could help me.